mattmakai/fullstackpython.com/content/pages/10-working/01-event-streams.markdown

 Event streams are a log of one or more "things that happen", which are usually referred to as events.
-Event streams are conceptually focused around events than "things" or objects, which are the typical storage unit of [relational databases](/databases.html).
+Event streams are conceptually focused around events than objects or tables, which are the typical storage unit of [relational databases](/databases.html).

 Apache Kafka and Gazette are a popular open source implementations of event